Royal Poinciana Way Historic District: History

 Standard Oil magnate Henry Flagler and his workers constructed the Royal Poinciana Hotel in 1894 and The Breakers in 1896, both located just south of where the Royal Poinciana Way Historic District stands today.
-Flagler's Florida East Coast Railway would reach West Palm Beach in 1894, and by the following year, a rail bridge spanning Lake Worth was be completed, allowing tourists more direct access to his hotels in Palm Beach.
+Flagler's Florida East Coast Railway would reach West Palm Beach in 1894, and by the following year, a rail bridge spanning Lake Worth was completed, allowing tourists more direct access to his hotels in Palm Beach.
 The first rail bridge was located south of the Royal Poinciana Hotel.
 However, a second bridge with both train and pedestrian access replaced the original bridge in 1901 and would instead be located north of the Royal Poinciana Hotel.
 With this new bridge being the only direct route into Palm Beach until 1911, the area around it became the town's main street.
 Initially, much of the commercial and civic activity in Palm Beach occurred in the Royal Poinciana Way Historic District, while many of the earliest estates in the town were built in that vicinity.

 While housing development slowed in Palm Beach during World War I, tourism to the area increased as travelers opted to visit domestic destinations.
 With additional commerce needed to accommodate the influx of tourists, several buildings were constructed along the main street between 1915 and 1919, which are now the oldest buildings in the Royal Poinciana Way Historic District.
 The earliest constructed building, now part Via Testa at 221A Royal Poinciana Way, likely served as a jail.
 Another structure of note built in the 1910s was Campbell Building, constructed in 1918 and located at 277-283 Royal Poinciana Way (the northeast corner of Royal Poinciana Way and Bradley Place).
-On the first floor of this building was originally Palm Beach’s post office, a grocery store, and other retails shops, while the second floor included a dance floor, casino, and a restaurant.
+On the first floor of this building was originally Palm Beach's post office, a grocery store, and other retails shops, while the second floor included a dance floor, casino, and a restaurant.
 The Royal Poinciana Way area remained an important section of Palm Beach in the 1920s and many other structures were built in its vicinity as a result of the Florida land boom.
 An article in The Palm Beach Post in 1924 described Royal Poinciana Way as "the heart of Palm Beach from which all other activities radiate like veins and arteries, with the post office and bank and the purveyor and the stock broker and the tobacco merchant and the bookshop, all adding their bits to the composite street."